mparker-landt/Milestone_Project_3/README.md

 # Volo Requirements System

-Volo Requirements System is a full stack application that meets the requirement of a user creating projects and primary and secondary requirements for said projects.\
+Volo Requirements System is a full stack application that meets the requirement of a user creating projects and primary and secondary requirements for the corresponding projects.\
 This project was created to meet the criteria of the Code Institute Milestone Project 3.

 ![Responsive screenshot](assets/images/readme/ms2-amiresponsive.png)